wjklimek1/SSD1322_OLED_library/README.md

 | CS      | PA4  | A2 |
 | SPI SCK | PB0  | A3 |
 | SPI MOSI| PA10 | D2 |

+# Examples with DMA
+In a folder with examples for STM32F411 also two projects utilizing DMA data strasfers were included.
+First one uses DMA in blocking mode, so CPU has to wait for transmission end to leave a function.
+This still gives some preformance boost, especially for frame buffer transfers.

+In a second example DMA works in non blocking mode, so CPU only commissions DMA transfer and thel leaves function.
+That takes much less CPU time, but **library in this example was changed slightly to handle CS pin in a different way.**

+Following changes were made to enable non blocking mode DMA:
+  - CS pin is set high again in ```SPI_TX_Completed()``` callback
+  - CS pin is not set high again in API functions
+  - API functions using SPI directly wait with transmission untill previous one was finished by polling ```SPI_transmission_finished``` flag.

+This gives considerable preformance boost when huge data blocks, like frame buffer, are transfered.
+When DMA sends data through SPI, CPU can go on and do other useful task.

 # How to modify it to work with different MCU than STM32F411?
 Due to layered structure of library you have to provide only following functions in SSD1322_HW_driver.c file: